WiseLibs/better-sqlite3/Stream-API.md

 ### .reduce(*callback*, [*initialValue*]) -> *this*

 Applies the `callback` function against an accumulator and each piece of data in the stream.
-This method causes the stream's fulfillment value to be the final result of reducing all of the data this way.
+This method causes the stream's fulfillment value to be the final result of reducing all of the reduction.
 If no `initialValue` is provided and the stream only receives one item, that item will become the fulfillment value without invoking the callback function.
 If no `initialValue` is provided and there the stream receives *no* items, the stream will be fulfilled with `undefined`.

 If the `callback` returns a promise, it will be awaited before processing the next piece of data against the accumulator.
 Keep in mind that the `callback` function will receive the data in the order that stream receives it.